 Medical/Psychological Withdrawal Procedures

+This section contains directions for requesting a medical-psychological withdrawal.
+It is recommended that the Med-Psych Withdrawal Checklist in the Forms menu be used to ensure that all necessary steps are taken to request the withdrawal.
 For students to initiate a Withdrawal for Extenuating Circumstances due to medical or psychological concerns they must complete a "Medical/Psychological Withdrawal Request" form.
 This form should be submitted to the Director of Student Health Services for medical conditions or the Director of Counseling Services for psychiatric or psychological conditions.
 The director will conduct a medical or psychological evaluation of the student and/or review supporting medical or psychological records.
 The student is required to sign a release of information form allowing the director to communicate with the Associate Provost.
 The director will complete his/her portion of the "Medical/Psychological Withdrawal Request" form and send the form to the Provost (or designee).
 Ultimately, the decision regarding the granting of the withdrawal lies with the Provost's Office.
 The Provost (or designee) may choose to meet with the student and/or consult with the instructors of the courses in which the student is enrolled prior to making the decision.
 If the student is requesting a full withdrawal, he/she must sign a release of information form to allow the Director to verify with the Dean of Students Office that the student is eligible to withdraw.

 When the Director evaluates the student, the following will occur:

 - A medical or psychological evaluation will be completed.

 - Recommendations for return from the withdrawal will be discussed.